 In the Glico Group, we promote procurement from suppliers who engage in business activities that consider the environment and human rights.
 In addition, we are shifting to digital traceability in collaboration with suppliers.
 We made it mandatory by April 2019 for suppliers to affix barcode labels to the ingredients or raw materials they supply.
-Going forward, we will promote a shift to RFID automatic recognition using IC tags.
-We plan to have this implemented by 2022.
+Going forward, we will also implement a new digital transformation by 2022 in order to strengthen this traceability.